Last Updated: December 14, 2022

 - Opt-out: No, I do not want to share my information with genetic relatives or other users via features like DNA Relatives or My Connections.

 - Opt-in: Yes, I want to be able to share my information so I can discover genetic relatives or connect with others.

-- Opt-out: Please don’t contact me for product or promotional purposes.
+- Opt-out: Please don’t contact me for promotional purposes.
 In addition to changing your preferences via Account Settings or your device, you can also click the “unsubscribe” button at the bottom of promotional email communications.